BathHacked/banes-geographic-data/README.md

 ## Spatial Reference System

 All files use the WGS 84 / EPSG:4326 spatial reference system.
-This is to provided maximum compatibility with common web-based mapping tools.
+This is to provide maximum compatibility with common web-based mapping tools.

 ## Licencing & Attribution